ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-16-docker-commit-export-import-save-load-commands/README.md

 - Save one or more images to a tar archive.

-- pull busybox image.
+- Pull busybox image.

 ```bash
 docker pull busybox
 ```

-- Save the busybox image as tar file.
+- Save the busybox image as a tar file.

 ```bash
 docker save busybox > busybox.tar